 Ten Suggestions to Get Involved on Climate Justice

 Climate Action Teams (CATs) adopt strategies and tactics appropriate for their community.
 To organize these strategies and tactics, CATs are encouraged to utilize the Unitarian Universalist United Nations Office (UU-UNO) “Strategic Plan Worksheet (PDF)” and read the following suggested activities.
-In addition to these activities, regularly check the Commit2Respond website and its blog to be aware the initiatives and who they are supporting.

 - CAT Education and News